top of page

 There are no extremes here.

-• Building meals that support your cholesterol most of the time
+• build meals that support cholesterol most of the time

-• And creating a way of eating that actually works in your life
+• create a way of eating you can actually maintain

-Because that’s what leads to real, lasting change.
+Because that is what leads to real, lasting change.

 If You Want Help With This